Johnr24/neso_octowatch/README.md

-# NESO Octopus Watch

-Home Assistant add-on to monitor Octopus Energy's participation in National Grid ESO services.

-## Features

-- Monitors participation in NESO services
-- Tracks bid acceptance/rejection status
-- Real-time updates through Home Assistant sensors
-- Configurable check intervals
+# Neso Octowatch Add-on for Home Assistant

+This add-on allows you to monitor Neso Octowatch data within your Home Assistant instance.

 ## Installation

-1. Add this repository to your Home Assistant instance
+1. Add this repository as a custom repository in the Home Assistant add-on store.
-2. Install the "NESO Octopus Watch" add-on
+2. Install the "Neso Octowatch" add-on.
-3. Start the add-on
+3. Configure the add-on options as needed.
+4. Start the add-on.

+## Configuration

+The add-on can be configured via the Home Assistant UI.
+The following options are available:

+*   **Option 1:** Description of option 1.
+*   **Option 2:** Description of option 2.

-## Sensors
+## Support

-- `octopus_neso_status`: Current participation status
-- `octopus_neso_details`: Detailed time slots and requirements
-- `octopus_neso_utilization`: Bid acceptance status
-- `octopus_neso_utilization_details`: Detailed bid information